zac-heisey/murray-lampert/about.md

         pickup.</p>"
       image-1: "/murray-lampert/version3/john-bixler-1.jpg"
       image-2: "/murray-lampert/version3/john-bixler-1.jpg"
-    - name: Brandon Mears
-      title: Project Consultant
-      email: bmears@murraylampert.com
-      bio: "<p>Being a Project Consultant at Murray Lampert Design, Build, Remodel, means Brandon may be the very first person you meet with from our team.
-Having managed complete remodels and additions on multiple homes of his own, Brandon knows firsthand what it means to redefine space for your family.
-He is originally from Fremont, California, but has been living in San Diego since 2001.
-He earned a Bachelor’s in Business from Cal State University San Marcos and studied Engineering at Cal Poly San Luis Obispo.
-He has always had a lifelong passion for home theater, automation, and listening to music.
-Brandon enjoys getting his hands dirty on the weekends with his two boys, improving his home, smoking and grilling meat, and tending to his saltwater reef aquarium.
-At the end of the day, he says that it is his amazing wife and kids that make it all worthwhile.</p>"
-      image-1: "/murray-lampert/version3/brandon-mears-1.jpg"
-      image-2: "/murray-lampert/version3/brandon-mears-1.jpg"
   - row: Row 5
     team-members:
-    - name: James Cooney
-      title: Project Consultant
-      email: jcooney@murraylampert.com
-      bio: "<p>As a Project Consultant with Murray Lampert, James may be one of the first people to greet as you start your home remodel journey.
-James’ experience in the remodeling industry spans all facets of remodel, including his own real estate investments and renovations as well extensive work on his family’s homes.
-His top priority is to ensure his clients vision comes to life and the project is a roaring success.</p><p>Living in San Diego for over 20 years, James is originally From the Napa Valley.
-He spent years in the Wine & Beer Industry then followed his passion to the field of design and remodel.
-Always active, James likes to swim regularly and go snowboarding whenever possible.
-        He has a passion and talent for cooking and entertaining that he shares with his loves: his wife, and his two beautiful girls.</p>"
-      image-1: "/murray-lampert/version3/james-cooney-1.jpg"
-      image-2: "/murray-lampert/version3/james-cooney-1.jpg"
     - name: Jensen Prout
       title: Lead Senior Interior Designer, NCIDQ, ASID
       email: jlanders@murraylampert.com